2021 Back-to-School Guide for Pennsylvania Public School Students

 Back-to-School Basics:

-If your child has a health condition, physical, mental, or behavioral impairment that “substantially limits” a “major life activity,” and if they need help to participate in or benefit from education or extracurricular programs, they may qualify for accommodations in school, called a “504 plan.”
-Regardless of where your child attends school, your child’s 504 plan should still provide accommodations and services that are necessary to access learning.
-Notably, due to continuing racial bias in identifying students with disabilities, schools often fail to identify Black and Brown students with qualifying disabilities as having a legal right to a 504 plan to provide them with the supports and services they need to access school.
-Students who are denied needed accommodations are often pushed out of classrooms and school programs or out of school entirely.
+If your child has a health condition, physical, mental, or behavioral impairment that “substantially limits” a “major life activity,” and if they need help to participate in or benefit from education or extracurricular programs, they may qualify for accommodations in school, called a “504 Plan.”
+Regardless of whether your child is attending school remotely or in-person due to COVID-19, your child’s 504 Plan should still provide accommodations and services that are necessary to access learning.

 What’s New?